 Henry LambHead of Geography B.Sc.
 (Hons), P.G.C.E

 I have been teaching Geography since 2008 and I strive to inspire children to connect with the natural world around them.
 Prior to joining The Elms, I taught in a London prep school.
 I am a keen tennis player having also run a tennis school.
 Cricket is my other summer pursuit.
 I play for the MCC and I have been called on as a warm up bowler for international matches.
 I also enjoy shooting and the countryside having been brought up on a farm.
 I have a passion for geography, love of sport and character building in children.
-I have a wife called Caroline and a young daughter called Cleo.Email Henry Lamb
+I have a wife called Caroline and three young children called Cleo, Levi and Tarka.Email Henry Lamb

 Beverley StokesHead of Art and Design Technology B.A.
 (Hons), P.G.C.E